 Custody in North Carolina consists of two types of custody, physical custody and legal custody.
 Physical custody refers to the physical care and supervision of the child.
-Legal custody is not defined by statutes but refers to the right and responsibility to make decisions that have long term implications for the child's best interest and welfare. ( i.e. education, religion, discipline and health care decisions)Physical Custody
+For example, the parent with primary physical custody determines where a child lives.
+Legal custody is not defined by statutes but refers to the right and responsibility to make decisions that have long-term implications for the child's best interest and welfare.
+For example, decisions implicating legal custody include those involving a child’s education, religion, discipline and health care decisions.What Is Physical Custody?

-There are two types of physical custody, sole physical custody and joint physical custody.
-Sole physical custody is awarded when one parent has the exclusive care and supervision of the child.
-Joint physical custody means that the mother and father are each awarded time to have the physical care and supervision of the child.
-Often times the terms "primary" and "secondary" custody are used when joint physical custody is awarded.
-Primary custody does not refer to a specific number of days the mother or father will have with the child, it simply refers to who has the child the majority of the calendar year.
-Secondary custody is awarded to the party that does not have the child the majority of the calendar year.Legal Custody
+Often, the terms "primary" and "secondary" custody are used when the court awards both parents joint physical custody.
+Primary custody does not refer to a specific number of days the mother or father will have with the child; it simply refers to who has the child for the majority of the calendar year.
+Secondary custody is awarded to the party that does not have the child for the majority of the calendar year.What Is Legal Custody?

 When a court awards joint legal custody, the parties share the right to make major decisions or certain decisions are allocated between the parties.
 Sole legal custody means one party has been awarded the right to make decisions that have long-term implications for the child.

 To file for custody in North Carolina, a party must have standing.
 Under North Carolina General Statutes § 50-13.1(a), any parent, relative or other person, agency, organization or institution claiming the right to custody of a minor child may file for the custody of a child.
 However, Despite the statute’s broad language, there are limits on which "other persons" can file for custody.